How Does SciNote Team Help Solve ELN Adoption Issues?

 4 min read

-In this article, we will explain how we approach the ELN implementation process and give you some good practice suggestions on how to handle the adoption of an ELN successfully in your lab.
+In this article, we will explain how we approach the ELN adoption process and give you some good practice suggestions on how to handle the implementation of an ELN successfully in your lab.

 “Implementing a new software is like designing an experiment.
 If all conditions are optimal, the results will be visible soon.
 If not, the process might be delayed.” – Blazka Orel, MSc, Head of Support, SciNote LLC